zacharyyamaoka/DE3-Audio/docs/intro.rst

 Data Generation
 -------------------------

-The field of *machine listening* is hot.
-Previous work has utilised large microphone arrays (5+) with custom algorithms and hand picked features [1].
+Previous work in machine listening has utilised large microphone arrays (5+) with custom algorithms and hand picked features [1].
 Recent advances in machine learning, however, have made it possible to learn extremely complex functions from data.
-These advances are being applied to reach state of the art performance in sound localisation [1].

-In line with previous work, our team aimed to train a convolutional neural network (CNN) to predict sound location based on time series audio data.
-We were most interested, however, in using a novel method to generate training data, and in utilising only two microphones (mimicking the human system) as suppose to a large microphone array.
+In line with previous work [1], our team aimed to train a convolutional neural network (CNN) to predict sound location based on time series audio data.
+We were most interested, however, in utilising only two microphones (mimicking the human system) as suppose to a large microphone array.

 3D Tune-In
 ************